 She then takes you through the sacred spaces associated with Vishnu and his two popular Avatars – Rama and Krishna.
-Like Shiva has getting stuck theme in this Jyotirlingas, Krishnas images across the country have a lost and found theme.
-Interestingly she puts the Vishnu legend to a later date and says all the places associated with Vishnu were initially Shiva places and you can find his marks in places like Mathura and Ayodhaya.
-I did not know that Narasimha avatar is worshipped on some parts of Andhra Pradesh, and Pushti Marg tradition in and around Gujarat.
+Like Shiva has got stuck theme in this Jyotirlingas, Krishnas images across the country have a lost and found theme.
+Interestingly she puts the Vishnu legend to a later date.
+And says all the places associated with Vishnu were initially Shiva places and you can find his marks in places like Mathura and Ayodhya.
+I did not know that Narasimha avatar is worshipped in some parts of Andhra Pradesh.
+And Pushti Marg tradition in and around Gujarat.
 Time to explore these cults.
-She also talks about absence of any mention of Tirthas in Ramayana while Mahabharata has a complete Tirtha Yatra Parva in it.
+She also talks about the absence of any mention of Tirthas in Ramayana.
+While Mahabharata has a complete Tirtha Yatra Parva in it.

-You would have heard about most places she mentions in the book, but what Diana does brilliantly is connect the dots for you and see how these places are intricately connected through myths and legends despite being separated by distance, culture, language etc. She tells you stories from an angle that you can see how the sacred spaces are intensely linked through stories.
+You would have heard about most places she mentions in the book India A Sacred Geography.
+But what Diana does brilliantly is, connect the dots for you.
+And see how these places are intricately connected through myths and legends despite being separated by distance, culture, language etc. She tells you stories from an angle that you can see how the sacred spaces are intensely linked through stories.

 India A Sacred Geography is a must read for those who want to understand India as a spiritual space.